tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 ### Webhook Response

 Your webhook is required to return a response with a valid [HTTP Status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) after processing the incoming request.
 Based on the HTTP Status code of this response, Tradecloud's Webhook Connector will react as follows:

 **`2xx` - Success response**
-Tradecloud will consider the event to be successfully processed by your webhook.
+Tradecloud considers the event to be successfully processed by your webhook.
 Commonly used success responses are:

 * `200` - OK: Your webhook has successfully processed the response.